bensu/doo/README.md

 ## Aliases

-You might want to group runners into groups and have a name to call them from the command line.
-For example, while developing you might only be interested in `chrome` and `firefox`, but you also want to test with `safari` before doing a deploy.
+You might want to group runners and call them from the command line.
+For example, while developing you might only be interested in `chrome` and `firefox`, but you also want to test with `safari` before doing a deploy:

 ```clj
 :doo {:alias {:browsers [:chrome :firefox]